Zeracronius/RimworldModManager/README.md

 Originally inspired by ModSorter by Mehni
 https://github.com/Mehni/ModSorter

-This tool is designed to be very light weight; A single executable file with no dependencies or resources.
+This tool is designed to be very light weight; A single executable file that requires no installation.
 **Currently only supports Windows.**